Haukain/BlaBlaMower/README.md

 - The mowers cannot go on a occupied square.
 If a command would break these rules, it is discarded.

-The simulation is ran using a configuration file following this strucure:
+The simulation is ran using a configuration file following this structure:
 - The first line corresponds to the upper right corner of the lawn.The bottom left corner is implicitly (0, 0).
 - The rest of the file describes the multiple mowers that are on the lawn.
 Each mower is described on two lines.
 The first line contains the mower's starting position and orientation in the format "X Y O".
 X and Y are the coordinates and O is the orientation.
 The second line contains the instructions for the mower to navigate the lawn.
 The instructions are not separated by spaces.